ThePriMe7/Profile/README.md

-# Hi there! 👋 I'm REDDY4EVER
+# Hi there! 👋 I'm Mohan Reddy

 Welcome to my GitHub profile!
 I'm passionate about **AI** and **neuromorphic computing**, exploring the intersection of brain-inspired computing systems.